JohnVimrish/quell-ai/README.md

 ---

-## What’s inside
+## What's inside

-- **Engaged navigation flow** – a centered landing nav (`About | Engage with the Application | Log in`) that expands into the full product surface when visitors engage or log in, and collapses when they log out.
+- **Engaged navigation flow** - a centered landing nav (`About | Engage with the Application | Log in`) that expands into the full product surface when visitors engage or log in, and collapses when they log out.
-- **Hover “Back to About” control** – appears while hovering over “Engage with the Application” or when browsing the engaged views (`/why`, dashboard shells, etc.).
+- **Hover "Back to About" control** - appears while hovering over "Engage with the Application" or when browsing the engaged views (`/why`, dashboard shells, etc.).
 Clicking it snaps visitors back to the landing layout without a full reload.
-- **Why Quell-AI page** – reachable at `/why`, featuring interactive storytelling, the 3D phone demo component, and mock scenarios that highlight contextual intelligence, privacy, and adaptive learning.
+- **Why Quell-AI page** - reachable at `/why`, featuring interactive storytelling, the 3D phone demo component, and mock scenarios that highlight contextual intelligence, privacy, and adaptive learning.
+- **Message understanding lab** - experiment at `/labs/message-understanding` with a split-view flow that simulates language detection, safer recursive splitting, chunk summaries, and an image captioning stub.
-- **Legacy auth stubs** – static login and signup HTML files in `frontend/legacy/` for linking from the SPA while the real auth flow is under construction.
+- **Legacy auth stubs** - static login and signup HTML files in `frontend/legacy/` for linking from the SPA while the real auth flow is under construction.
-- **Backend scaffolding** – Flask app factory, blueprint registration, asset manifest loader, and graceful shutdown hooks for database and ML services to support the experience frontend.
+- **Backend scaffolding** - Flask app factory, blueprint registration, asset manifest loader, and graceful shutdown hooks for database and ML services to support the experience frontend.

 ---